 About Uluru & Kata Tjuta

 Ancient rock formations soar hundreds of metres into the desert sky, surrounded by the Red Centre's unique wildlife and spirit of the Anangu people's Tjukurpa.
-Uluru-Kata Tjuta National Park expands across more than 327,414 acres of Australia’s desert outback and is home to two of the world’s most iconic rock formations.
+Uluru-Kata Tjuta National Park expands across more than 327,414 acres of Australia’s desert outback and is home to two of the world’s most iconic rock formations, Uluru and Kata Tjuta.

 Uluru–Kata Tjuta National Park is Aboriginal land.
 The park is jointly managed by its Anangu traditional owners and Parks Australia.
 The park is recognised by UNESCO as a World Heritage Area for both its natural and cultural values.

-- Uluru standing 348m high, is higher than The Eiffel Tower and 2.5 times the height of Sydney Harbour Bridge.
+- Uluru is higher than the Eiffel Tower and 2.5 times the height of the Sydney Harbour Bridge.

-- The tallest dome is said to be around 546 metres high.
-Kata Tjuta is about 30 kilometres west of Uluru.
+- The tallest dome is said to be 546 metres high, some 198 mertres higher than Uluru.